ctlab/GADMA/docs/source/user_manual/moments_ld_engine.rst

 Ancestral size and Theta
 -------------------

-In moments.LD engine ``Theta`` and ``Ancestral population size`` (effective population size) differ a little from what we see in moments or dadi with ASF.
-Ancestral size is used as one of the model parameters.
-If you use moments.LD engine:
+In Structure Demographic Model and Custom Demographic Model GADMA by default evaluate the ancestral size as a parameter of the demographic model.
+The value of this parameter will be calculated as another parameter and used in theta and rhos transformation.

+In Custom Demographic Model you can use fixed ancestral size.
+It will not be used as a model parameter and will always only use the specified value.
+To fix ancestral size update your params file like that:

 .. code-block::

     # param file
     ...
-    ancestral_size_as_parameter: True
+    fixed_ancestral_size: 10000
     ...

+In momentsLD engine ``Theta`` and ``Ancestral population size`` (effective population size) differ a little from what we see in moments or dadi with ASF.

-Theta also differ from moments or dadi and calculate ``4 * Ne * mu``.
+Theta also differs from moments or dadi and calculate ``4 * Ne * mu``.
-You can skip theta0 and sequence length in param files, but please specify mutation rate.
+You can skip theta0 and sequence length in param files, but please do not forget to specify the mutation rate.

 LD keyword arguments
 --------------------
-moments.LD engine takes several arguments using in computing LD stats.
+momentsLD engine takes several arguments used in computing LD stats.
 All of these parameters have default values

 Default LD kwargs: